bloominstituteoftechnology/portfolio-website/README.md

 - [ ] Study the JavaScript used in your template and see if you can tweak any of the behavior to see how it works
 - [ ] Download another template and see if you can get the CSS preprocessor working on the project

+## Studying the Code Base

+HTML Interesting Points
+> 183 LOC
+> Header area suprisingly only 6 LOC - refers only to menu
+> Section is self-contained
+> Link to a no-script css stylesheet - perhaps for old browsers that don't support js
+> Use of UL and LI for header links
+> I'm interested in how the slanted border is done
+> I like how the word "wrapper" is used for self-contained areas
+> Footer tag encompasses a large amount

+CSS Interesting Points
+> Desktop-first approach (use of max-width breakpoints)
+> Breakpoints at 1680px, 1280px, 980px, 736px, 480px
+> Interesting use of linear gradients
+> Using pt instead of pixel - first adjusts font size based on media width, and then h1-h6 uses em.
+> Flexbox being used at points
+> ton of code used to control how rows appear
+> CSS formatted quite cleverly (see lines 2450 - 2473) <- Lines are idented logically.